pilsna/awsdk-search/README.md

 A search component for Danish address data to be used with Esri Web App Builder.
 It has been tested with beta 2 in random browsers.

 ## About the service
-It is implemented as a dojo widget that calls webservices from the Ministry of Housing, Urban and Rural Affairs in Denmark.
+It is implemented as a dojo widget that calls webservices from the Ministry of Housing, Urban and Rural Affairs in Denmark [(MBBL)](http://mbbl.dk/).

-The documentation of the service is located at [aws.dk](www.aws.dk).
+The documentation of the service is located at [aws.dk](http://www.aws.dk).

 ## Installation